Perspective | America’s Ryder Cup future isn’t emerging. It’s already here.

 This competition: It’s clear he gives a s---.

-That will matter two years from now in Rome, because the Americans haven’t won back-to-back Ryder Cups since — get this — 1991 and ’93.
-But look at what happened at Whistling Straits, and it’s hard not to wonder: How won’t the United States win more Ryder Cups with more regularity over, say, the coming decade.
+That will matter two years from now in Rome because the Americans haven’t won back-to-back Ryder Cups since — get this — 1991 and ’93.
+But look at what happened at Whistling Straits, and it’s hard not to wonder: How won’t the United States win more Ryder Cups with more regularity over, say, the coming decade?

 It’s not just the rising American tide, what with 10 players in the top 13 of the world rankings.
-It’s Team Europe at a crossroads, because old warhorses Lee Westwood (48), Ian Poulter (45), Paul Casey (44) and Sergio Garcia (41) can’t lift a continent forever.
+It’s Team Europe at a crossroads because old warhorses Lee Westwood (48), Ian Poulter (45), Paul Casey (44) and Sergio Garcia (41) can’t lift a continent forever.
 Of that quartet, only the Spaniard Garcia — pairing with the incomparable Jon Rahm, his compatriot — managed even a single point before Sunday.
 The others went a combined 0-8-0.
-More than that: Some longtime European pillars — Henrik Stenson, Justin Rose, Francesco Molinari among them — weren’t deemed worthy of inclusion.
+More than that: Some longtime European pillars — Henrik Stenson, Justin Rose and Francesco Molinari among them — weren’t deemed worthy of inclusion.

-Two years between now and Rome is a golfing lifetime.
+Two years between now and Rome are a golfing lifetime.
 Form can be lost and rediscovered.
-New stars can, and certainly will, emerge from all corners of Europe.
+New stars can and certainly will emerge from all corners of Europe.

 But this American Ryder Cup team isn’t emerging.
 It is here.
 What happened at Whistling Straits counts as one Ryder Cup victory.
 It felt, though, like a precursor to many more.